Filter articles

 HWR and NZ Police evaluate their drivers on the job using a Tōtara plugin called OJT (on-the-job training).
 The plugin has been a great success, improving training for the learners while saving time for both organisations.

-On-the-job training (OJT(external link)) enables employees to gain relevant skills or qualifications while working.
+On-the-job training (OJT) enables employees to gain relevant skills or qualifications while working.
 OJT can be assessed in person or digitally, so Catalyst developed the OJT plugin for the Tōtara Talent Experience Platform (TXP) to support online learning.
 The OJT plugin enables learners to record otherwise paper-based evidence of a skill or practice.
-Due to OJT being an open source plugin, it has evolved to support a range of organisations’ assessment requirements over the years.
+As an open-source plugin, OJT has evolved to support a range of organisations’ assessment requirements over the years.
 Additionally, Catalyst offers OJT as part of our core Tōtara offering.

 Opportunity